kn8a/audio-filter-amplifier/README.md

 - Python 3.x
 - [ffmpeg](https://ffmpeg.org/download.html) (Ensure the `ffmpeg` folder is in the same directory as the script with the correct structure)

-### Folder Structure

-Your project directory should be structured as follows:

-your_project_directory/ │ ├── ffmpeg/ │ ├── bin/ │ │ ├── ffmpeg.exe │ │ └── ffprobe.exe │ └── ... (other ffmpeg files) │ ├── input/ │ └── Voice02.m4a (your input audio file) │ ├── output/ │ └── loud_parts_amplified.wav (output will be saved here) │ └── audio_loudness_filter.py (this script)

-bash
-Copy code

 ## Installation